webhintio/hint/docs/user-guide/concepts/connectors.md

 ## Configuration

 `connector`s can be configured.
-Maybe you want to do request with another `userAgent`, change some of the other defaults, etc. To do that, you just have to add a property `options` to your `connector` property with the values you want to modify:
+Maybe you want to do a request with another `userAgent`, change some of the other defaults, etc. For that, you just have to add the property `options` to your `connector` property with the values you want to modify:

 ```json
 "connector": {